kaiser1711/2D-Ising-Model-Simulation/README.md

 ## Overview

 This repository contains an optimized C++ implementation of a 2D Ising model simulation, demonstrating progressive performance improvements from a basic implementation to a highly parallelized version capable of achieving up to 1 billion spin-flips per second on a laptop.
+The corresponding blog post can be found [here.](https://kaiser1711.github.io/blog/2D_Ising.html)

 ## Background